DynamoDS/DynamoPrimer/04_The-Building-Blocks-of-Programs/4-5_color.md

 > If we change the value of the *number slider* from earlier in the definition, the colors and sizes update.
 Colors and radius size are directly related in this case: we now have a visual link between two parameters!

-### 4.5.5.
-Color On Surfaces
+### Color On Surfaces
 The **Display.BySurfaceColors** node gives us the ability to map data across a surface using color!
-This functionality introduces some exciting possibilities for visualizing data obtained through discrete analysis like solar, energy, proximity etc.
+This functionality introduces some exciting possibilities for visualizing data obtained through discrete analysis like solar, energy, and proximity.
+Applying color to a surface in Dynamo is similar to applying a texture to a material in other CAD environments.
+Let's demonstrate how to use this tool in the brief exercise below.

 ![](images/4-5/4-5-5/12.PNG)

-###Surface Color Exercise
+###Color on Surfaces Exercise
 >Download the example file that accompanies this exercise (Right click and "Save Link As..."): [Building Blocks of Programs - ColorOnSurface.zip](datasets/4-5/BuildingBlocks of Programs - ColorOnSurface.zip).
 A full list of example files can be found in the Appendix.

 ![](images/4-5/4-5-5/13.png)